7z99/Signal/README.md

 # Signal
-Basic object-oriented signal module designed to work seamlessly with RBXScriptSignal and RBXScriptConnection.
+Basic object-oriented signal module designed to integrate seamlessly with RBXScriptSignal and RBXScriptConnection.